petesiau/Data-Science-Project-3/README.md

 ## Project     : Module 3 Project

 ## --- Set working directory ---
-## --- Load required R packages ---
+## --- Load required R packages: data.table, dplyr
-data.table, dplyr

-## -- Capture the feature and activity labels ---
+## --- Capture the feature and activity labels ---
 ## --- Read in the given tables from the training set ---
 ## --- Read in the given tables from the test set ---
 ## --- Part 1.
 Merge the Training and Test data sets to create 1 data set